DataDog/stratus-red-team/README.md

 stratus detonate aws.exfiltration.ebs-snapshot-shared-with-external-account
 ```

-This will handle warm-up, detonation and clean-up.
+This will handle warm-up and detonation (but not clean-up - explicitly use `--clean-up` for this).

 Alternatively, you can handle warm-up and detonation independently: